Rayeed221/agile_autonomy/README.md

+# This repository is lacking behind, new software and library requirements will be soon updated by me.

 # Learning High-Speed Flight in the Wild

 This repo contains the code associated with the paper Learning Agile Flight in the Wild.